kjhass/PublicKB/Control Portal/list-of-available-tokens-for-email-notification-templates.md

    * server name - name of the server that is about to expire
    * expiration date - date that the named server will expire
    * expiration timezone - timezone associated with the expiration date/time
-   * expiration action - what will happen on expiration.
+   * expiration action - what will happen upon expiration.
 Options include: archive, delete

 10. Group Lifespan Expiration.
    * group name - name of the group that is about to expire (as defined in the Scheduled Task)